Marti-lp/presentations/README.md

 - **Audience:** Technical

 This talk walks through the evolution of cyberattacks and defensive tools, and then dives into how modern antivirus solutions actually work at a low level.
 It covers topics such as UEFI protections, malware DNA, memory analysis (syscalls, heap, stack, library loading), and the current challenges and promises of using AI for detection.
+Recording available [here](https://www.youtube.com/watch?v=55-P4Ap2ePw)

 ---